-The recommendations contained herein reflect the information available at this time and current USACE policies governing formulation of individual projects.
+My recommendations reflect the information available at this time and current USACE policies governing formulation of individual projects.
 They do not reflect program and budgeting priorities inherent in the formulation of a national Civil Works construction program nor the perspective of higher review levels within the Executive Branch.
 Consequently, the recommendations may be modified before they are transmitted to Congress as proposals for authorization and implementation funding.
-However, prior to transmittal to Congress, the non-federal sponsor, interested federal agencies, and the public will be advised of any significant modifications and will be afforded an opportunity to comment further.
+However, prior to transmittal to Congress, the non-federal sponsor, interested federal agencies, and other parties will be advised of any significant modifications and will be afforded an opportunity to comment further.